The lavender salts help soothe the body and promote better sleep, while the eucalyptus salts ease aches and muscle pains.

 Scent/aromatherapy: Essential oils may be present in your bath soaks.
 These can help with a variety of ailments, both physical and mental.
 Many people prefer to opt for organic oils for a more natural experience.

-Lavender: A bath soak with lavender can help you wind down at the end of a day and fall asleep faster.
+Lavender: A bath soak with lavender can help you wind down at the end of the day and fall asleep faster.

 Rose: Rose oil or rose petals contain anti-inflammatory and anti-bacterial properties.